Radial boundary elements method, a new approach on using radial basis functions to solve partial differential equations, efficiently: Numerical experiments

 \subsection{Radial BEM for several RBFs}

-Let square domain $\Omega=[-1,1]^2$ is considered as computational domain and its boundary is discretized to $N$ straight boundary elements.
-Figure \ref{fig_reg} (left) shows the boundary when it is discretized to $N=8$ boundary elements and $n=16$ quadrature nodes are selected on each boundary element to calculate the boundary integrals.
-Then, two boundary source points correspond to optimal values (\ref{t0}) are selected on each boundary element.
-Consequently Laplace equation (\ref{Lap}) is solved by Radial BEM and numerical error of the method is calculated by formulation (\ref{err2}) for internal points $\hat{\mbf{p}}_{k}=\frac{1}{2} \mbf{p}_k$ for $k=1, 2, ... , K$.
-The error is reported in Table \ref{tab2} for Gaussian, inverse multiquadric (IMQ), thin plate spline (TPS), poly-harmonic spline (PHS) and local $C^0$ radial basis functions \cite{wendland2004scattered}.
-The first two RBFs are infinitely smooth functions containing shape parameter $\epsilon^2$ is evaluated as (\ref{eps}).
-To study the accuracy of radial BEM, Dirichlet and mixed boundary conditions are imposed at the boundary source points by exact solution

-In Dirichlet boundary condition potential is known at the boundary source points, while the potential value is available only at upper and lower sides of the square for the mixed boundary condition.
-The flux is available at left and right sides of the square for the mixed boundary condition.
-From Table \ref{tab2}, error of radial BEM is smaller than $10^{-5}$ for Gaussian, IMQ, TPS and PHS RBFs when $N \geq 64$ and Dirichlet boundary condition is imposed.
-Also the error is smaller than $10^{-3}$ for the RBFs when $N \geq 64$ and the mixed boundary condition is applied.
-Therefore radial BEM is accurate for the square domain.
-Then flower-like region
+Let square domain $\Omega=[-1,1]^2$ be considered as computational domain and its boundary is discretized to $N$ straight boundary elements.
+Figure \ref{fig_squ} (left) shows the boundary when it is discretized to $N=8$ boundary elements and $n=16$ quadrature nodes are selected on each boundary element to calculate the boundary integrals.
+Consequently, Laplace equation (\ref{pde1}) is solved by radial BEM and error of the method is calculated by formulation (\ref{err}) for internal test points (\ref{intest}).
+The error is reported in Table \ref{tab2} for Gaussian, inverse multiquadric (IMQ), thin plate spline (TPS), poly-harmonic spline (PHS) and a local radial basis functions \cite{wendland2004scattered, fasshauer2007meshfree}.
+The first two RBFs are infinitely smooth functions containing shape parameter $\epsilon$ evaluated as (\ref{eps}).
+To study the accuracy of radial BEM, Dirichlet and mixed boundary conditions are imposed at the boundary source points by exact solution (\ref{anal1}).
+In the Dirichlet boundary condition, the potential value is known at the boundary source points.
+But, in the mixed boundary condition, the potential value is available only at the upper and lower sides of the square domain while flux is known at the left and right sides.
+From Table \ref{tab2}, the error of radial BEM is smaller than $10^{-5}$ for Gaussian, IMQ and PHS RBFs when $N \geq 64$ and Dirichlet boundary condition is imposed.
+Also, the error is smaller than $10^{-3}$ for the RBFs when $N \geq 64$ and the mixed boundary condition is applied.
+Therefore, radial BEM is accurate for the square domain.